-The Solution - A 529 savings plan can truly improve a child's entire life.
+A 529 savings plan can truly improve a child's entire life.
 When you contribute to a 529 savings plan you give a precious and powerful gift - funding for a higher education.
 Clearly, Congress agrees.
 Congress established Section 529 of the tax code so savings used for qualified higher education expenses at an accredited education institution would be free from taxes.
 Qualified expenses include tuition and fees, books, equipment and supplies required for a student's field of study, and room and board.
 Don't lose sight of what types of schools higher education includes: undergraduate, graduate, law, medical and (get this) even some golf schools!

-529 Savings Plan Basics

-The current contribution limit per year is \$13,000 per beneficiary - that is \$26,000 for a husband and wife, per beneficiary.
-A single contribution, totaling \$65,000 per beneficiary, is permitted as long as no further contributions are made by that contributor (donor) to the same beneficiary until the sixth year.
+529 Savings Plan Basics.
+The current contribution limit per year is \$14,000 per beneficiary - that is \$28,000 for a husband and wife, per beneficiary.
+A single contribution, totaling \$70,000 per beneficiary, is permitted as long as no further contributions are made by that contributor (donor) to the same beneficiary until the sixth year.
 Interest, dividends and capital gains that you earn inside the 529 savings plan are all free of taxes.
 If the savings are used for higher education the entire amount can be withdrawn free of taxes.
 If the savings are used for other purposes the profits are taxed and assessed a 10% penalty.
 If a student is fortunate enough to receive a scholarship, there are no penalties on withdrawals of the same amount.

-529 Savings Plan Estate Planning Benefits
+529 Savings Plan Estate Planning Benefits.
 529 savings plans are one of the most powerful, lowest cost estate planning vehicles.
 Contributions made to a 529 are removed from your estate.
 Unlike most solutions that remove assets from estates and leave little control over investments and beneficiaries, the 529 allows owners to change investments and beneficiaries every year.
 Because 529 owners can name a successor to the account when they pass away, a 529 can be used for multiple generations.
 Just imagine a grandmother and grandfather who strongly believe in education.
-Each makes \$65,000 contributions as follows: four children, 16 grandchildren, 64 great-grandchildren and even their gardener's three children.
-In total, they contribute over \$5.6 million and instantly remove the same amount from their estate.
+Each makes \$70,000 contributions as follows: four grandchildren, 16 great-grandchildren and even their gardener's three children.
+In total, they contribute over \$3.2 million and instantly remove the same amount from their estate.

-The median earnings for fulltime workers 25-64 years of age with a bachelor's degree was \$57,026, in 2008 on an inflation adjusted basis, versus \$34,197 for high school graduates.
-That is 67% greater earnings and a lifetime of easier access to new career opportunities.
+The Benefits of a Higher Education.
+The median earnings for full-time workers ages 25 and older with a bachelor's degree was \$56,500 versus \$35,400 for high school graduates, in 2011.
+That is 60% greater earnings and a lifetime of easier access to new career opportunities.
 Many employers will not even interview candidates without a bachelor's degree.
 And, some of those same employers generously reimburse graduate education costs.
-The median earnings for full-time workers 25-64 years of age with a master's degree was \$69,958, in 2008 on an inflation adjusted basis, versus \$34,197 for high school graduates.
-That is 105% greater earnings and a lifetime of even easier access to new career opportunities.
+The median earnings for full-time workers ages 25 and older with a master's degree was \$70,000 versus \$35,400 for high school graduates, in 2011.
+That is 98% greater earnings and a lifetime of even easier access to new career opportunities.